carpentries-incubator/ML_with_AWS_SageMaker/learners/setup.md

 ```

 ### 5. Review the Workshop Glossary Page
 When learning cloud tools for the first time, understanding new terminology is half the battle.
 We encourage learners to *briefly review* the [Glossary page](https://carpentries-incubator.github.io/ML_with_AWS_SageMaker/reference.html#glossary) (also accessible from the top menu of each lesson page) before the workshop.  *You don't need to memorize the terms*—just a quick read-through will help familiarize you with key concepts.
 Once we start running our own AWS SageMaker experiments, these terms will start to make more sense in context.
-If you feel lost at any point during the workshop, please ask the instructor/helpers for assistance and/or refer back to the glossary.
+If you feel lost at any point during the workshop, please ask the instructor for assistance or refer back to the glossary.

+### 6. (Optional) AWS Skill Builder — Getting Started with the AWS Cloud Essentials
+Attendees who want a stronger foundational understanding of AWS before diving into SageMaker and other ML services are encouraged to complete this self-paced course, [Getting Started with the AWS Cloud Essentials](AWS Skill Builder — Getting Started with the AWS Cloud Essentials), as optional pre-work for this workshop.
+It's designed for beginners and provides a broad overview of the AWS Cloud, including core services, global infrastructure, pricing basics, and security concepts.